harens/depythel/docs/source/analysis.rst

     * It should be simple to add support for different language repositories (e.g. MacPorts, NPM)...

-    * ...as well as different language files (e.g. pyproject.toml, cargo.build, etc.)

-        * This is particularly important since current solutions mainly focus on a particular repository, with limited support for files (let alone of different languages).
+        * This is especially important, since the majority of existing implementations only support one repository/language.

-    * This will be a success if data can be successfully extracted out of at least three different language files/repos.
+    * This will be a success if data can be successfully extracted out of at least three different language repos.

     * Modular language support is not only important as a USP for depythel, but also since Dependency Hell can happen in any language.